metaperl/pure-python-web-development/README.md

 were used to develop GUI apps prior to the web.

-The problem we have exists because the web was never really meant for applications: it was designed to make information browseable for anyone.
+The problem we have exists because the web was never really meant for applications: it was designed to make information browsable for anyone.
 Applications were something you downloaded and installed on your personal machine.
 But before we knew it, people were adding more and more functionality to websites by sticking in a little JQuery here or some PHP there.
-And before we knew it, the line between web site and web application became blurry.
+And before we knew it, the line between website and web application became blurry.

 While data storage technologies have changed fairly slowly, the best way to develop in Javascript and even CSS changes quite a